-Syed also hosts a BBC Radio 5 Live podcast called ‘Flintoff, Savage & The Ping Pong Guy‘.
+Syed also hosts a BBC Radio 5 Live podcast called ‘Flintoff, Savage & The Ping Pong Guy‘ (BBC).
 Alongside him on the podcast are ex-England cricketer Andrew Flintoff and former Blackburn Rovers captain Robbie Savage.
 They discuss current and hot sporting topics on the podcast.

 Black Box Thinking is a new approach to high performance, a means of finding an edge in a complex and fast-changing world.
 It is not just about sport, but has powerful implications for business and politics, as well as for parents and students.
 In other words, all of us.